 I’m a bright-lights-big-city kinda girl, so along with holidays spent in New York City

-, Christmas in London ranks as one of my most memorable, full of all the fun, festive activities you’d expect to find in Europe’s biggest metropolis.
+and Paris, Christmas in London ranks as one of my most memorable, full of all the fun, festive activities you’d expect to find in Europe’s biggest metropolis.

 Hyde Park Winter Wonderland

 Hyde Park Winter Wonderland in part amusement park, part Christmas market and totally fun!
 Free to enter, and very big, with a ton of rides and attractions, cafes, and music, it’s easy to spend an entire day there.
 It’s also easy to spend a lot of money, because while entry is free, the rides and attractions are not, and require tokens, which cost £1 each and are available at the token booths found around the park and can’t be bought in advance.
 Most rides start at £3, while kid’s rides start at £2.
 Keep in mind many of the rides for small kids require an adult with a £3 token accompany them.

 Many attractions, like the Magical Ice Kingdom, ice-skating and the circus, sell out during peak periods, so it’s wise to buy tickets in advance for these activities.

 Since shopping is one of my favorite things to do in London (actually, I love to do that anywhere, but we’re talking about London) hitting the city’s famous department stores and High Street is a must!
 During the Christmas season there is the bonus of the spectacular window displays as department stores try to out-do each other with wonderful, whimsical, winter scenery.
 Our favorites included Fortnum & Mason and Hamley’s.
 Hamley’s, London’s oldest and most iconic toy store, is one not to miss, especially with kids, because what’s Christmas without a massive toy store, right?